probmods/probmods2/chapters/04-patterns-of-inference.md

 # Example: Trait Attribution

-People often have to make inferences about entities and their interactions.
-Such problems tend to have dense relations between the entities, leading to very challenging explaining away problems.
-Inference is computationally difficult in these situations but the inferences come very naturally to people, suggesting these are important problems that our brains have specialized somewhat to solve (or perhaps that they have evolved general solutions to these tough inferences).

-A familiar example comes from reasoning about the causes of students' success and failure in the classroom.
+A familiar example of rich patterns of inference comes from reasoning about the causes of students' success and failure in the classroom.
 Imagine yourself in the position of an interested outside observer---a parent, another teacher, a guidance counselor or college admissions officer---in thinking about these conditional inferences.
 If a student doesn't pass an exam, what can you say about why he failed?
 Maybe he doesn't do his homework, maybe the exam was unfair, or maybe he was just unlucky?

 ~~~~
 var examPosterior = Infer({method: 'enumerate'}, function() {
-  var examFair = flip(.8);
+  var examFair = flip(.8)
-  var doesHomework = flip(.8);
+  var doesHomework = flip(.8)
   var pass = flip(examFair ?
                   (doesHomework ?
 0.9 : 0.4) :
                   (doesHomework ?
 0.6 : 0.2))